Fuel Qualification

 Alternative Jet Fuel Prescreening

 These prescreening methods can provide early-stage confidence to fuel developers on whether SAF formulations might encounter downstream challenges with the completion of the ASTM D4054 evaluation process.
 These methods do not replace the ASTM D4054 evaluation process and its requirements.
-However, results from prescreening should provide an early assessment of whether serious combustion issues could be encountered in the formal approval process.
-This could help SAF developers make early decisions on SAF composition or production processes that could help facilitate later approval, either for Fast-Track or Standard approvals (see ASTM D4054 Standard Practice).
+However, results from prescreening should provide an early assessment of whether serious combustion issues could be encountered in the formal qualification process.
+This could help SAF developers make early decisions on SAF composition or production processes that could help facilitate later qualification, either for Fast-Track or Standard qualifications (see ASTM D4054 Standard Practice).

 Alternative Jet Fuels Test Database (AJFTD)